 Guidelines to distinguish a condition and a warranty

 - The court will consider the intention of the parties.

 - The court will examine the contract as a whole in the absence of an express declaration of what is a term and what is a condition.

 Parties are presumed to have entered into a contract and specified all the terms to govern their agreement.
 However, it is not always possible that all the terms are specified in the contract.
-Therefore terms will be implied in contract either customs, statutes or court:
+Therefore terms will be implied in contract either by customs, statutes or by court:

-- a) Implied terms customs.
+- a) Implied terms by customs.
 Parties are presumed to have entered into the contract as per the prevailing customs and traditions.

-- c) Implied terms court.
+- c) Implied terms by court.
 The court will imply terms in a contract in order to give it business meaning.
-Terms implied courts are either facts or law.
-Terms implied law are necessary for maintaining a standard behavior e.g under a contract of employment; employees undertake to carry on all lawful duties given employer.
+Terms implied by courts are either facts or law.
+Terms implied by law are necessary for maintaining a standard behavior e.g under a contract of employment; employees undertake to carry on all lawful duties given by employer.
 It is implied that employer will not give any unlawful duty.

 NOTE: The general rule is that terms should not be implied in written contracts, except in the following circumstances:

 This are terms that difficult to classify as conditions or warranties until the magnitude of breach is seen and assessed.